Date(s) - 05/17/2022

-Sound recordkeeping is a key element of effective clinical work.
-In this workshop we will examine Washington State and Federal legal standards regarding creating, maintaining, and releasing clinical records.
-We will also discuss documentation best-practices to support clients while minimizing the clinician’s risk of liability.
+Sound record keeping is a key element of effective clinical work.
+This 3 hour workshop will present an overview of Washington State and Federal legal standards regarding creating, maintaining, and releasing clinical records.
+We will also specifically discuss the requirements of the federal Good Faith Estimate of Costs.
 Participants will gain increased understanding of the current legal and ethical standards regarding medical records.
-This course is intended to meet ethics continuing education requirements.
+This course is intended to meet ethics continuing education requirements

 Participants in this workshop will be able to: